alanng10/Tier/Docue/a.md

 Tier 1 has park word.
 The word is "Deer".

-Tier 3 park word is most general.
+Tier 3 park word is most gene.

-Tier 2 park word is worth general.
+Tier 2 park word is worth gene.

-Tier 1 park word is sense general.
+Tier 1 park word is sense gene.